apple1417/bl-sdk-mods/Readme.md

 Only complete mods are listed below.

 ### ItemLevelUncapper
+This mod is useless by itself, it should be used alongside the hexedit to increase the player level cap.
-Fixes that items stop spawning past level 100.
+Fixes the level cap of most items so that they continue spawning past level 100.
-Note that some items may continue to spawn at higher levels after disabling this.
+Note that items past level 127 will overflow upon save-quit, and that Gibbed's Save Editor won't let you create items past 127, so past that point you'll have to pick up everything you use within the same session.
+Also note that there may still be various other issues with an increased level cap, this only fixes that most items stopped spawning.

 Compatible with both BL2 and TPS.